Codecademy/docs/content/python/concepts/requests-module/terms/delete/delete.md

 ---
 Title: '.delete()'
-Description: 'Sends a DELETE request to a web server; it returns a response object.'
+Description: 'Sends a DELETE request to a web server and returns a response object.'
 Subjects:
   - 'Data Science'
 Tags: